Description

 'Downside risk is the financial risk associated with losses.
 That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
 Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Looking at downside volatility in of 17.8% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (14.1%).
+• Looking at the downside deviation of 17% in the last 5 years of AstraZeneca PLC, we see it is relatively greater, thus worse in comparison to the benchmark SPY (12.4%)

 Sharpe: